leacender01/YTD/README.md

 # YTD
 youtube downloader

-i am vtuber fans but my subscribe sudden stream then delet the stream very often so i make this to kepp the stream when i was sleep!! oh BTW she is a taiwan vtuber here is the link https://www.youtube.com/channel/UCeeUqiYJFwJSuFkfxHKwASQ
+I'm a fan of vtuber, but the vtuber I subscribe to always stream suddenly and then delete the stream So I made this to keep the flow going while I was sleeping!
+Oh btw, she is a Taiwan vtuber, here is the link https://www.youtube.com/channel/UCeeUqiYJFwJSuFkfxHKwASQ

 this work on win10 and need chrome!!